DJ Qness

-Qhubani Ndlovu (born 14 September 1983), also known as DJ Qness, is a Zimbabwean-born South African DJ.
+Qhubani Ndlovu (born 14 September 1983), also known as DJ Qness, is a South African DJ.
 He is a Music executive, Songwriter and Television producer.

 He put out four studio albums, namely On Cue Vol. 1 (released 2009) - of which he released a deluxe version of the same album and named it, On Cue Reloaded, before releasing his second album On Cue Vol. 2 in 2011, On Cue Vol. 3 which he released in 2013, Art Of EDM (released 2017) and a DJ mix album titled Essential Selections which he released through Dutch label Spinnin Records in collaboration with Just Music SA, which went on to win Best Compilation Album at the 16th Annual Metro FM Awards.

 Biography

 Early life

 Qness grew up in Palm Springs, Johannesburg in the Vaal.
 He excelled at school and was also very good at public speaking and debating.

 Musical career

 It has been previously reported that Qness can't even remember when he started doing music but he was at it from a very young age.

 At age 17, he and his childhood friend drafted a proposal and approached a local bank to secure funds to set up a recording studio.
 They went to the bank dressed in high school uniforms and carrying school bags, and did a presentation on why they needed the funds.
 The bank officials were so impressed and the loan was approved the next day.